 This is the tenth tip on our massive Things You Should Know About Appium blog series.
 This time around we’ll focus on catching errors – on the pace you want those errors and fails to happen.
-Sometimes it can be beneficial to make your test fail – for whatever reason – faster.
-If there are obvious issues with the test, it’s better to make the test fail as fast as possible and fix those issues for the next test run.
+Sometimes it can be beneficial to make your Appium tests fail – for whatever reason – faster.
+If there are obvious issues with the test, it’s better to make tests fail as fast as possible and fix those issues for the next test run.

 How to Use newCommandTimeout

 newCommandTimeout is a handy desired capability function for managing how long Appium will wait for a new command from the client before assuming that the client has quit and the session will be terminated.
 By default (and as not being set) newCommandTimeout is 60 seconds, and it can be set using the following capability (with Java code line example):